bdcht/ccrawl/doc/installation.rst

  - traitlets_
  - pyparsing_
  - tinydb_
+ - grandalf_
- - rapidjson_
+ - amoco_
  - pymongo_  (interface for MongoDB)

-We recommend to install ccrawl in its own *virtualenv* with included ipython_ :
+We highly recommend to install ccrawl and dependencies in a dedicated *virtualenv* with included ipython_ and amoco_ packages :

 .. code-block:: console